QuocVietHa08/code-challenge/problem2/README.md

 ## 📱 Browser Compatibility

 The application uses the View Transitions API which is supported in modern browsers.
+Chrome 111+.
 For browsers without support, the application gracefully falls back to standard React state transitions.

-## 🔄 Token Data

-Token data is sourced from the Switcheo API and includes:
-- Currency code
-- Current price
-- Date of price update
-- Token icon URL

-## 🧩 Future Enhancements

-- Add wallet connection functionality
-- Implement actual token swap execution
-- Add transaction history
-- Implement dark mode
-- Add more detailed token information

-## 📄 License

-MIT